Learn4Ops/jenkinsworks/README.md

  User: admin     PW: 6c442bb1f11146b9870582c359385e32
 ```

 Login the http://192.168.1.200:8080 with this credentials.
-Then just run the pipelines.
+Then just run the pipelines with you choice .

+If you want to test Destroy pipelines dont forget that you must create this envrionemnt before do that.

 ## !!*** Warning you must use one pipeline job on the same time. ***!!